Some ring-theoretic properties of A_inf

-One might like to parlay Theorem~\ref{T:adic glueing local} into a version with $K$ replaced by $R$, more general statement which is still algebraic (in that it concerns vector bundles on schemes), but whose proof uses the passage from schemes to adic spaces.
+One might like to parlay Theorem~\ref{T:adic glueing local} into a version with $K$ replaced by $R$.
 However, one runs into an obvious difficulty in light of the following standard example in the category of schemes. \begin{example} Let $k$ be a field, put $S := k[x,y,z]$, and let $M$ be the $S$-module

 Put $X := \Spec S$, $Y := X \setminus \{(x,y,z)\}$, $Z := X \setminus \overline{\{(x,y)\}}$; then $\tilde{M} \notin \Vect_X$ but $\tilde{M}|_* \in \Vect_*$ for $* \in \{Y,Z\}$.
 Since $X \setminus Y$ has codimension 3 in $X$ and $Y\setminus Z$ has codimension 2 in $Y$, $\tilde{M}|_Z$ has a unique extension to an $S_2$ sheaf (in the sense of Serre) on either $X$ or $Y$, namely $\tilde{M}$ itself.
 In particular, $\tilde{M}$ does not lift from $\Vect_Z$ to $\Vect_X$. \end{example}